kedlaya/root-unitary/README.md

 ```
 and everything should compile automatically.

 There are also some test scripts.
-See the READMDE files in the following directories:
+See the README files in the following directories:
 * test-scripts: Miscellaneous tests
 * av-scripts: Build tables associated to abelian varieties
 * k3-scripts: Build tables associated to K3 surfaces